 We've turbo-charged schnitzel night with some unexpected, yet delightful additions!
-You'll find a too-good-to-be true creamy coconut sauce infused with Mumbai-style spices, some fluffy rice and a helping of garlic veggies.
+You'll find a featuring of a too-good-to-betrue creamy coconut sauce infused with Mumbai-style spices, some brown rice and a helping of garlic veggies.
 With immaculate combos like these, it's nothing but happy days ahead!

 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.co.nz/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed